alexszeliga/liri-node-app/README.md

 The 'random.txt' file included with this repository is parsed to provide a mode and search string for the app.

+To have this app parse the text file, enter the following command:

+`node liri do-what-it-says`

 random.txt can be updated, replacing `spotify-this-song` with any mode argument and `"I Want It That Way"` with a corresponding search string.

+## Help Mode:

+Additional help is availabe in the app by using the following command:

+`node liri help`